RevoU-FSSE-2/week-8-gkorompis/README.md

 For any questions or support, please contact us at support@wisespentapp.com.

-Happy budgeting with Wisespent! 🌟
+Happy budgeting with How Much?! 🌟